 Log Record Managed Object Hierarchy

-The Log Record Managed Object Hierarchy shows the inheritance hierarchy of the log records used in the NPAC SMS to Local SMS and SOA to NPAC SMS interfaces.

 Exhibit 3 .
-Log Record Managed Object Hierarchy
+Log Record Managed Object Hierarchy – has been deleted

+GDMO representation of log records are no longer a part of the NPAC SMS interfaces with NANC Release 5.0 (NANC 528)

 NPAC SMS to Local SMS Naming Hierarchy for the NPAC SMS

 The NPAC SMS to Local SMS Naming Hierarchy for the NPAC SMS shows the naming hierarchy used in the NPAC SMS to instantiate objects defined in the NPAC SMS to Local SMS interface.